Lakshman Jhula

 Lakshman Jhula is a suspension bridge across the river Ganges.
+This is a very famous and older bridge on river ganga and has been closed from 2020.
+Lakshman Jhula was built in the time of the East India Company.

 Geography

 It is located 5 km north-east of the city of Rishikesh in the Indian state of Uttarakhand.
 The bridge connects the villages of Tapovan to Jonk.
 Tapovan is in Tehri Garhwal district, on the west bank of the river, while Jonk is in Pauri Garhwal district, on the east bank.
-Lakshman Jhula is a pedestrian bridge also used by motorbikes.
+Lakshman Jhula used to be a pedestrian bridge also used by motorbikes.
 It is located on the outskirts of the city.
 It is a landmark of Rishikesh.
 A larger bridge 2 km downstream from Lakshman Jhula is Ram Jhula.

 History

 As of November 5, 2020, this bridge is restricted to pedestrian access and is set to be closed permanently when a replacement is built parallel to it.
 Barriers on both sides prevent vehicular traffic including motorcycles and scooters.

 It is said that the Hindu deity Lakshmana crossed the Ganges on jute ropes where the bridge is found.
 Lakshman Jhula was completed in 1929.

 Two plaques exist at the foot of the west side of the bridge.